mattjay/mattjay.github.io/_posts/2023-08-04-mental-health-cybersecurity.md

 ---
-title: "Mental Health in Cybersecurity"
+title: "The Hidden Battle: Mental Health in Cybersecurity"
-description: "How our mental health has become a crisis and our industry is finely tuned to perpetuate it"
+description: "How mental health has become a crisis and our industry is finely tuned to perpetuate it"
 image: /images/mental_chains.png
-tags: [cybersecurity, growth]
+tags: [cybersecurity, mental-health]
 ---

 I’m writing this today for you as much as for myself.
 We’ve gotten real here before, but this time, I wanted to hit a bit differently.
 The tone is a bit more serious, maybe a little more exhausted.
 Dark humor is the way I try to convince myself it’s not that bad.